Extortion as a Federal Crime

 federal crimes carry heavy penalties that should be taken very seriously.
 They call for

-an experienced and knowledgeable Knoxville federal crimes attorney, one
+an experienced and knowledgeable Knoxville extortion attorney, one who

 we have a strong record in federal court, from winning reduced probations